KingTheAnalyst/Data-Modeling/README.md

 -- My choice of unique id for each order, stems from the fact that, same order ID is assigned to multiple orders from the same customer.
 -- After verifying that there are no dupicates, and the order_item_Id also uniquely identifies individual order.
 I concluded to use the Order_Item_Id.
 -- Note this is a practise project and this approach is not ideal in the real world unless, clients or stakeholders accepts such an approach.

 INSERT INTO Orders(Order_Id)
 SELECT DISTINCT Order_Item_Id FROM Main_Table; --- Inserting distinct order_item_id values from Main_Table into the Orders table.

-												-- Using order_item_id as the order_id because the order_id alone is not unique for each order due to -- multiple products being purchased in a single order.
+												-- multiple products being purchased in a single order.
 The order_item_id uniquely identifies each order item, -- ensuring that each row in the Orders table represents a distinct order item, despite potential repetitions in the order_id.